FintanMi/bridge-property-estate-agents/README.md

 ![Navbar](docs/about2.JPG)
 ![Navbar](docs/about3.JPG)

+**Messages**

+When staff and users sign in, log out or delete a listing, a message will be visible so they know their action was successful.

 Favicon
     * A site wide favicon was implemented.
     * This provides an image in the tabs header to allow the user to easily identify the website if they have multiple tabs open.

+## The Skeleton Plane

+### Wireframes

+- Home Page

+- Register Page

+- Log in Page

+- Listings Page

+- Staff Dashboard

+- User Dashboard

+- Create Listing

+- Update Listing

 ### Features